MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **entity** - tracks the entity name that called the fetch operation

-- **operation** - raw value of operation either save, fetch, or “read write queue blocked”
+- **operation** - raw value of operation either save, fetch, or "read write queue blocked"

 #### inbox_component